bltan-1998/Heart-Disease-Detection-Model-Performance/README.md

 The collected variables were subsequently entered into a computerized database [4].
 Coronary artery disease status was determined from coronary angiography, with an angiogram classified as abnormal when there was greater than 50% diameter narrowing of a major coronary vessel [4].
 This angiographic disease status, represented as "num", was used as the dependent outcome variable for development of the prediction model in this work [4].

-Using the computerized database from [1], database was cleaned, sorted and saved as an SQL based data registry, which is represented in chart 1.
+Using the computerized database from [1], database was inspected, cleaned by removing patients with incomplete information , convert categorical data into integers and change the feature for investigation from "num" to "class", sorted variables in order of categorical, continuous variables and binary heart disease class, and saved as an SQL based data registry.
+Data was inspected, sorted and cleaned using SQL version 5.7.44 (https://dev.mysql.com/downloads/installer/).

-INSERT: (chart 1: Data cleaning: Remove unwanted data which means with missing info, left with 297 patients, then reorganize variables : categorical> cts var > num), save as database in SQL version (...)

 **Patient Population**